harveynick/harveynick.github.com/_posts/2011-09-20-mercury-rising.markdown

 - cinephile
 ---

 Monday the 5th of September was Freddie Mercury day.
 The day he would have turned 65, had he lived.
 This makes me feel a little old, but that's not the point.
 The day's [Google doodle] (pointed out to me with furious glee by one of my coworkers) led me to YouTube and numerous videos of Queen performing live.
 As I often do, I'd forgotten just how good they were.
-I spent much of the day fighting the urge to pump my fist and throw shapes at my desk[^n].
+I spent much of the day fighting the urge to pump my fist and throw shapes at my desk[^1].
 Since I had so much fun with this, I'm going to pepper this post with some of the videos I found the most fun.
 Anything under the videos and written in italics is a comment on the video itself, and not strictly related to the rest of this post.

 [Google doodle]: http://www.youtube.com/watch?v=KX2BQM0D01M